Imprints of quantum gravity effects on gravitational waves: a comparative study using extreme mass-ratio inspirals: Motions of massive particles in effective LQG-BHs

-In this section, we briefly review the spacetime geometrical properties of the two LQG black hole backgrounds derived from the condition of general covariance \cite{Zhang:2024khj}.
-We then derive the universal equations of motion for a secondary compact object orbiting these central primary LQG black holes in the context of an EMRI, laying the groundwork for the subsequent inspiral evolution analysis.
+In this section, we briefly review the spacetime geometrical properties of the two LQG-BH backgrounds derived from the condition of general covariance \cite{Zhang:2024khj}.
+We then derive the universal equations of motion for a secondary compact object orbiting these central primary LQG-BHs in the context of an EMRI, laying the groundwork for the subsequent inspiral evolution analysis.